HudsonCryptoDev/AI-Trading-Bot/README.md

 # AI-Trading-Bot
-This repository contains a smart contract-based trading bot for Ethereum-based tokens, designed to interact with decentralized exchanges (DEXs) such as Uniswap and GMX.
-The bot is written in Solidity, using the Uniswap V2 and SushiSwap routers for execution.

-# AI-Trading-Bot

 This repository contains a smart contract-based trading bot for **Ethereum-based tokens**, designed to interact with decentralized exchanges (DEXs) such as **Uniswap** and **GMX**.
 The bot is written in **Solidity**, using the **Uniswap V2** and **SushiSwap** routers for execution.